 330-9.3 Cross Slope: Construct a pavement surface with cross slopes in compliance with the requirements of the Contract Documents.
-Furnish an electronic level with a length of 4 feet and an accuracy of 0.1 degree, approved by the Engineer for the control of cross slope.
+Furnish a four foot long electronic level accurate to 0.1 degree, approved by the Engineer for the control of cross slope.
 Make this electronic level available at the jobsite at all times during paving operations.

-330-9.3.1 QC Requirements: Calibrate the electronic levels a minimum of once per day before paving operations begin, in accordance with manufacturer's instructions.
+330-9.3.1 QC Calibration and Comparison: Calibrate the electronic levels a minimum of once per day before paving operations begin, in accordance with manufacturer's instructions.

-Compare the QC level with the Verification level before paving operations begin, and at any time as directed by the Engineer.
-If the comparison between the QC and Verification levels is within the comparison tolerance of plus or minus 0.2%, the QC level is considered to compare favorably and can be used for measurement and acceptance of cross slopes.
-If the levels do not compare favorably, perform a second comparison using another calibrated electronic level (FDOT or Contractor) for resolution.
-If this resolution level compares favorably with the QC level, the QC level is considered to be verified.
-If the second level does not compare favorably with the QC level, discontinue the use of the QC electronic level and obtain another approved electronic level that meets the requirements of this specification.
-Regardless of the comparison analysis outcome, the Contractor assumes all risk associated with placing the pavement at the correct cross slope.
+Compare the QC level with the Verification level before paving operations begin, and at any time as directed.
+If the comparison between the QC and Verification levels is within plus or minus 0.2%, the QC level is considered to compare favorably and can be used for measurement and acceptance of cross-slopes.
+If the levels do not compare favorably, perform a second comparison using another calibrated electronic level (Department or Contractor) for resolution.
+If the resolution level compares favorably with the QC level, the QC level is considered to be verified.
+If the resolution level does not compare favorably with the QC level, discontinue the use of the QC electronic level and obtain another approved electronic level that meets the requirements of this specification.
+The Contractor assumes all risk associated with placing the pavement at the correct cross slope.

-Measure the cross slope of the compacted pavement surface by placing the level at the center location of a lane and perpendicular to the roadway centerline.
-Record all measurements to the nearest 0.1% on the Cross Slope Measurement Data Form and submit to the Engineer for documentation.
+330-9.3.2 Cross Slope Measurement: Measure the cross slope of the compacted pavement surface by placing the level at the center of the lane and perpendicular to the roadway centerline.
+Record all measurements to the nearest 0.1% on an approved form and submit the data to the Engineer.

+330-9.3.2.1 Cross Slope Measurement Frequency:

-1. Tangent Sections: Measure the cross slope at a minimum frequency of one measurement every 100 feet per lane.
-Calculate the absolute deviation of each cross slope measurement and then average the absolute deviations of ten consecutive cross slope measurements.
-(The absolute deviation is the positive value of a deviation) When the average absolute deviation cross slope is consistently within the acceptance tolerance as shown in Table 330-4 and upon the approval of the Engineer, the frequency of cross slope measurements can be reduced to one measurement every 200 feet during paving operations.
+- 1. Tangent Sections: Measure the cross-slope at a minimum frequency of one measurement every 100 feet per lane.
+When the average absolute deviation is consistently within the acceptance tolerance in Table 330-4, upon the approval of the Engineer, the cross slope measurements may be reduced to one measurement every 200 feet. - 2.
+Superelevated Sections: Measure the cross slope every 100 feet per lane within the length of the full superelevation.
+For curves where the length of full superelevation is less than 250 feet, measure the cross slope at the beginning point, midpoint, and ending point of the fully superelevated section.
+For transition sections, measure the cross slope at control points identified in the Plans, or if not shown in the Plans, at a control point at the location of 0.0% cross slope.

-2. Superelevated Sections: Measure the cross slope every 100 feet per lane within the length of the full superelevation.
-Calculate the absolute deviation of each measurement and then average the absolute deviations of ten consecutive cross slope measurements.
-For the transition sections, measure the cross slope at control points identified in the Plans, or if not shown in the Plans, at a control point at the location of 0.0% cross slope and calculate the absolute deviation.
-For curves where the length of full superelevation is less than 250 feet, measure the cross slope at the beginning point, midpoint and ending point of the fully superelevated sections, calculate the absolute deviation, and average.
-When the number of measurements is less than ten and the length of full superelevation is greater than 250 feet, average the absolute deviation of all measurements.
+330-9.3.2.2 Cross Slope Deviations and Corrections: Calculate the absolute deviation of each cross slope measurement and the average of the absolute deviations of ten consecutive cross slope measurements.
+The absolute deviation is the positive value of a deviation.
+In superelevated sections, when the number of measurements is less than ten, average the absolute deviation of all measurements.

-If the average absolute deviation of the cross slope measurements falls outside the acceptance tolerance, as shown in Table 330-4, stop the paving operation and make adjustments until the problem is resolved to the satisfaction of the Engineer.
-If an individual cross slope deviation falls outside the acceptance tolerance as shown in Table 330-4, make corrections at no cost to the Department in accordance with 330-9.5 to address the deficient area of the structural course.
-Complete all corrections before placement of the final pavement surface layer, unless stated otherwise in the Plans, or as determined by the Engineer.
-For pavement with multiple layers, the deficient areas for the structural course may be left in place, upon the approval of the Engineer.
+If the average absolute deviation of any cross slope measurement falls outside the acceptance tolerance shown in Table 330-4, stop the paving operation and make adjustments until the problem is resolved to the satisfaction of the Engineer.

+Address, in accordance with 330-9.5, all individual cross slope deviations outside the acceptance tolerances shown in Table 330-4.
+Complete all corrections before placement of the final pavement surface layer.
+For pavement with multiple layers, the deficient areas for the structural course may be left in place, if approved by the Engineer.
 For friction course layers, make corrections in accordance with 330-9.5.